-If you are shopping for an effective commercial floor scraper to add to your surface preparation equipment inventory lineup, you’ve probably narrowed down things like your budget or whether you want a ride-on scraper or a walk-behind model.
+If you are shopping for an effective commercial floor scraper to add to your surface preparation equipment inventory lineup, you’ve probably narrowed down things like your budget or whether you want a ride-on scraper or a walk-behind floor scraper.
 These are definitely important factors, but have you considered if you want a propane powered option or an electric floor scraper?

 If you’re not sure which one is right for you, we’re going to share everything you need to know about having an electric floor stripper.